chef-boneyard/cookbook-quality-metrics-rfc/README.md

   * Move the file from `quality-metrics/new` to `quality-metrics/`
   * Update the status to `Accepted`

+The metric's status should be changed to `In Progress` once data is being gathered for that metric.

-The metric's status should be changed to `Implemented` when the metric is being measured on the [public Supermarket](https://supermarket.chef.io).
+The metric's status should be changed to `Implemented` when the metric is being measured and is visible on the [public Supermarket](https://supermarket.chef.io).

 ## Viewing Cookbook Scores